AgathaLynn/web-development-learning-path/log.md

 # Progress Log

+## Friday, 7 April

+**Today's Progress**

+**Thoughts**:

+**Link(s) to work**:

 ## Thursday, 6 April

-**Today's progress**
+**Today's Progress**
-* Worked on YDKJS ES6 Chapter 2 (Destructuring)
+* Worked on YDKJS ES6 Chapter 2 (Destructuring, Object Literal Extensions)

 **Thoughts**:
+Slow going - I actually worked for quite a long time today... but I'm still feeling like it's not *enough*.
+Ah, well.
+Destructuring is kind of neat.
+I also like the "super" feature.
+I've been running into cases where I *wished* I could go up the prototype chain and call a "parent" function in the "child" function that overwrites it... and now I can.
+At least in certain circumstances if conditions are favorable.

 **Link(s) to work**:
-Code examples for destructuring [here](https://github.com/AgathaLynn/web-development-learning-path/blob/master/You-Dont-Know-JS/practice/es6-ch2-destructuring.js)
+Code examples for destructuring [here](https://github.com/AgathaLynn/web-development-learning-path/blob/master/You-Dont-Know-JS/practice/es6-ch2-destructuring.js), and example for object literal extensions (super) [here](https://github.com/AgathaLynn/web-development-learning-path/blob/master/You-Dont-Know-JS/practice/es6-ch2-object.js)

 ## Wednesday, 5 April